Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

 2026 NCAA Women’s Final Four in Phoenix

 In spring 2026, Phoenix will host the NCAA Women’s Final Four for the first time, with Arizona State University serving as the host school.
-The competition will tip off with two national semifinal games at PHX Arena on Friday, April 3, followed by the national championship game on Sunday, April 5.
+The competition will tip off with two national semifinal games at Mortgage Matchup Center on Friday, April 3, followed by the national championship game on Sunday, April 5.

 With beautiful spring weather and the culmination of the NCAA women’s basketball season, Phoenix has a lot to offer visitors — both on and off the court.
 Discover top things to do around town, places to stay, and incredible Phoenix eats for when you’re not screaming in the stands.